-Storage Class Description none parameter becomes a mutable copy of its argument in equivalent to const scope out parameter is initialized upon function entry with the default value for its type ref parameter is passed by reference scope references in the parameter cannot be escaped (e.g. assigned to a global variable) lazy argument is evaluated by the called function and not by the caller const argument is implicitly converted to a const type immutable argument is implicitly converted to an immutable type shared argument is implicitly converted to a shared type inout argument is implicitly converted to an inout type lazy arguments are evaluated not when the function is called, but when the parameter is evaluated within the function.
-Hence, a lazy argument can be executed 0 or more times.
-A lazy parameter cannot be an lvalue.
+Storage Class Description $\overline{none}$ parameter becomes a mutable copy of its argument in equivalent to const scope out parameter is initialized upon function entry with the default value for its type ref parameter is passed by reference scope references in the parameter cannot be escaped (e.g. assigned to a global variable).
+Ignored for parameters with no references lazy argument is evaluated by the called function and not by the caller const argument is implicitly converted to a const type immutable argument is implicitly converted to an immutable type shared argument is implicitly converted to a shared type inout argument is implicitly converted to an inout type